Kacey Musgraves And Childish Gambino Win Top Awards At 2019 Grammys

 Kacey Musgraves won the night's top honor, Album of the Year — her fourth trophy of the evening — for Golden Hour (which also won Country Album of Year).
 Childish Gambino won Record and Song of the Year for his epochal "This Is America" (which also won Best Music Video) but did not attend the ceremony.

 Other major awards were given to Cardi B, who received the prize for Best Rap Album for her debut solo effort Invasion of Privacy and Dua Lipa, who seconds after performing alongside St. Vincent was named Best New Artist (and pointedly observed that women must've really stepped up over the last year).
-Drake surprised everyone by showing up, before telling aspiring young artists they didn't need the trophy he had just been given, for Best Rap Song.
+Drake surprised everyone by showing up to accept the gramophone for Best Rap Song.
+(You can find our complete list of winners here.)

-Leading up to Sunday night's show, the Grammys and its parent organization the Recording Academy went through a fairly awful year, dealing with the fallout from outgoing president Neil Portnow's tone-deaf "step up" comment immediately after last year's show and the persistent, well-founded, accusations of cultural myopia after years of failing to award some of music's most forward-looking artists.
+Leading up to Sunday night's show, the Grammys and its parent organization the Recording Academy went through a fairly awful year, dealing with the fallout from outgoing president Neil Portnow's tone-deaf comment after last year's show that women in music should "step up" if they want recognition.
+That blunder, in the midst of the #MeToo movement, coupled with the documented lack of awards and nominations for women and the persistent, well-founded accusations of cultural myopia after years of failing to award some of music's most forward-looking artists (Beyonce and Kendrick Lamar chief among them in recent years) set expectations for that the 2019 awards would need to do some serious soul-searching.

 Alicia Keys, the third woman of color to host the ceremony (after Whoopi Goldberg in 1992 and Queen Latifah in 2005), was somehow able, early on, to pull off saying "I have been super blessed to win 15 Grammys" without being alienating in any way.
 Her charisma and loose confidence were infectious, and did a lot of the heavy lifting throughout the show's entire run time.
 (She wasn't lying when she said, during her opening speech: "I got you."
 She did.)
 And, as if to drive a stake through the heart of this identity crisis, Keys was joined for the tail-end of her introductory speech by former First Lady Michelle Obama, Lady Gaga, Jennifer Lopez and Jada Pinkett-Smith.

-This year, the Academy increased the number of nominees in each of the four main categories (Song, Album and Record of the year, plus Best New Artist) from five to eight.
+For this year's awards, the Academy increased the number of nominees in each of the four main categories (Song, Album and Record of the year, plus Best New Artist) from five to eight.
 In the Best Album category, there was some speculation that Brandi Carlile's nomination for By The Way, I Forgive You — Carlile took home three genre trophies as a consolation — might cause a vote split between the two roots-rooted artists.
-But for the Academy's voters Musgraves' idiosyncratic work elevated her above some formidable competition, including the Kendrick Lamar-curated Black Panther: The Album, Janelle Monáe's visionary Dirty Computer and Cardi B's breakout Invasion of Privacy.
+But for the Academy's voters, Musgraves' idiosyncratic work elevated her above some formidable competition, including the Kendrick Lamar-curated Black Panther: The Album, Janelle Monáe's visionary Dirty Computer and Cardi B's breakout Invasion of Privacy.

+Keys was one of the night's more notable performers, too, playing dual pianos while slaying a medley of songs she "wished [she] had written" --including "Killing Me Softly," Nat King Cole's "Unforgettable," a bit of Coldplay's "Clocks" and Lauryn Hill's "Doo Wop (That Thing)," among others — as comfortably as a lounge singer at a regular Thursday-evening gig, as the production staff used that time for a stage reset.

+Other notable performances included a tribute to Dolly Parton, which prominently featured Parton herself, accompanied by Musgraves, Parton's goddaughter Miley Cyrus, Katy Perry and Maren Morris.
+Dua Lipa and St. Vincent seemed to genuinely enjoy one another during a mash-up of St. Vincent's "Masseduction" and Lipa's "One Kiss."
+Cardi B's lip-synch was off-synch, though she still managed to deliver a compelling, flapper-checking performance of "Money."
+Janelle Monae channeled both Prince and Michael Jackson in an early-show standout of "Make Me Feel," Lady Gaga brought a nearly unnecessary amount of energy to her inescapably meta hit "Shallow."
+Meanwhile, a tribute to the dearly departed Aretha Franklin — from Andra Day, Fantasia and Yolanda Adams — was easily the night's vocal high-water mark.
+(A close second, though, for Brandi Carlile's performance of "The Joke.")